swethakothapalli/gatsby-starter-lumen/content/posts/files_moving.md

 	</blockquote>
 </figure>

-### multiple files moving from one location to other
+## Multiple files moving from one location to other

 + For doing this you need to import shutil .
 + Also you need to import xlrd (importing xlrd supposing your file names were there in an excel sheet).